namburiamit/pubmed-section-extraction/README.md

 ### Overview
 This project extracts and analyzes the Methods and Transparency sections from articles in the *Journal of Neurotrauma*.
 It uses web scraping to collect data from PubMed Central (PMC) for analysis of research methodologies and transparency.

+## 2. Journal of Experimental Neurology Project

+### Overview
+This project extracts and analyzes the Methods sections from articles in the *Experimental Neurology Journal*.
+It uses web scraping to collect data from PubMed Central (PMC) for analysis of research methodologies and transparency.